saviourpromise/saviourpromise/README.md

 <h1 align="left">Hi <img src="https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif" alt="wave" />, My name is Promise Saviour</h1>

-I'm a Frontend Developer with a passion for building user-friendly and responsive websites and web apps.
+I'm a Software Developer with a passion for building user-friendly and responsive websites and web apps.
 I specialize in NextJs, React.js, JavaScript, Typescript and modern UI libraries like Chakra UI and Tailwind CSS.
 I love collaborating, solving problems, and constantly learning new technologies.

 - 🌍 I'm based in Lagos, Nigeria
 - 📫 You can reach me at [psaviour495@gmail.com](mailto:psaviour495@gmail.com)